tooltwist/reverse-proxy-test-harness/README.md

 This project provides a test harness for experimenting with Reverse Proxies and Multi-tenanting.

-For an overvire see https://github.com/tooltwist/documentation/wiki/Multi-tenanting-with-a-Reverse-Proxy.

-# Configuration
-- Apache as a reverse proxy, running inside a Docker container.
-- Three back end NodeJS Express servers, supporting ToolTwist-like URLs, with static and dynamic responses.
+(For an overview see https://github.com/tooltwist/documentation/wiki/Multi-tenanting-with-a-Reverse-Proxy) th static and dynamic responses.

-Once fired up, this project uses Apache to route requests to the backend servers, and remap the URLs in the responses:
+Once fired up, this project uses Apache to route requests to three backend servers, and remap the URLs in the responses:

     http://dockerIP:8080/au/* -> http://server:9001/ttsvr/*
     http://dockerIP:8080/nz/* -> http://server:9002/ttsvr/*